 There are also limitations when you send .eml or .msg attachments to Outlook users.
-For details, see Can't view MSG or EML files.
+For details, go to Can't view MSG or EML files.

 Delivery receipts aren't generated in Outlook when using GSSMO.
-If you request a delivery receipt for a message you send from Outlook, you won't receive a response when the message is delivered.
-Instead, you can request a read receipt.
+If you request a delivery receipt for a message sent from Outlook, you won't receive a response when the message is delivered.
+Instead, you can request an Outlook read receipt.

-Email encryption S/MIME isn't supported when you're sending email using GSSMO.
-As a workaround, S/MIME works if configured using an IMAP connection.
+Email encryption using S/MIME isn't supported when sending email using GSSMO.
+As a workaround, S/MIME works when set up using an IMAP connection.

-If you're using a Gmail alias and have Treat as alias enabled, the alias will appear in the To or Cc fields when you reply to all in Outlook.
+If you're using a Gmail alias and have Treat as alias turned on, the alias appears in the To or Cc fields when you reply in Outlook.
+Learn more

-Features in Outlook that are available, but might not work as expectedRead receipts
+Outlook features that are available, but might not work as expectedRead receipts

 Read receipts are generated in Outlook with GSSMO.
-However, your recipient must be using Outlook and must enable read receipts for their profile.
-In that case, you'll get a response when your message is read.
+To get a response when your message is read, your recipient must be using Outlook and must turn on read receipts for their profile.

-You can set up automatic vacation responses to let people know when you're away from your mail.
-But, you need to do this in Gmail, not using Outlook's Out of Office feature (which doesn't work with GSSMO).
-Learn how to set up an out of office or vacation reply.
+You can set up automatic vacation responses to let people know when you're away.
+You must do this in Gmail, not using Outlook's out of office feature (which doesn't work with GSSMO).
+Learn how to set up an out of office or vacation reply in Gmail.

-In Outlook, you can send mail marked "Important" or "Low Priority."
+You can send mail marked as "Important" or "Low Priority" in Outlook.
 If you do, these values aren't synchronized with your G Suite account in the cloud and don't show up for other users.